zapier/zapier-platform/packages/cli/README.md

 > To add a trigger, search, or create to an existing integration, run `zapier scaffold [trigger|search|create] [noun]` to create the necessary files to your project.
 For example, `zapier scaffold trigger post` will create a new trigger called "New Post".
 ### Return Types

 Each of the 3 types of function should return a certain data type for use by the platform.
-As of core v1.0.11, there are automated checks to let you know when you're trying to pass the wrong type back.
+There are automated checks to let you know when you're trying to pass the wrong type back.
 For reference, each expects:

 | Method  | Return Type | Notes                                                                                                                |
 |---------|-------------|----------------------------------------------------------------------------------------------------------------------|